WeblateOrg/weblate/docs/workflows.rst

 The :ref:`privileges` is not much discussed in the workflows as each access control option can be applied to any workflow.
 Please consult that documentation for information on how to manage access to translations.

-In the following chapters, *any user* means any user who has access to the translation.
-It can be any authenticated user if project is public or user having :guilabel:`Translate` permission on the project.
+In the following chapters, *any user* means a user who has access to the translation.
+It can be any authenticated user if the project is public, or a user that has a :guilabel:`Translate` permission for the project.

 .. _states: